manicberet/script-protocol-ledger/integration/docker/node/README.md

-A docker container to run a Theta node.
+A docker container to run a Script node.